Moro conflict: Early separatist movements

 Various organizations pushing for Moro self rule, either through autonomy or independence, were soon formed.
 Lanao del Sur congressman Haroun al-Rashid Lucman called for Congress to begin proceedings to impeach President Marcos, and ended up establishing the Bangsamoro Liberation Organization (BMLO) in frustration after the impeachment effort couldn't gather enough congressional support.
 Cotabato Governor Datu Udtog Matalam established the Muslim Independence Movement (MIM), which openly called for the secession of the region to create a Muslim state, although it only lasted until Matalam negotiated with Marcos and accepted a post in the administration cabinet.

+Religious violence in Mindanao (1970-1972)

+Between 1970 and 1972, Muslim and Christians attacked and massacred each other.
+These violent sectarian attacks were mostly carried out by the Ilaga, members of the Cotabato Blackshirts and Moro "Barracudas".

+The Ilaga launched a series of 21 massacres, killing 518 and injuring 184.
+Most of whom were targeted against Moro muslims.
+Ilaga atrocities also included the Manili massacre in 1971.
+Which resulted in the deaths of 70 Moro muslims inside a mosque and nearby a school in North Cotabato.

+Moro muslims retaliated against the massacres, killing and injuring 1,238 members of the Ilaga by the end of 1972.

+As a result of the violence.
+An estimated 1,400-4,000 were killed and thousands were wounded, including the deaths of more than 500 Muslims.

+Datu Udtog Matalam, the founder of the Muslim Independence Movement (MIM), refused to describe massacres and atrocities responsible by Moro muslims.

 The Moro National Liberation Front (1972)

 On October 21, 1972, University of the Philippines professor Nur Misuari formed the Moro National Liberation Front (MNLF) which sought the establishment of a Moro republic through the force of arms, attracting many members who broke away from the MIM.

 According to the official line of the MNLF, it was founded on an ideology of egalitarianism, and is thus intended as a secular movement, unlike the Moro Islamic Liberation Front which would later splinter from its ranks in 1978.

 From its beginnings in October 1972, the MNLF has had alternating periods of conflict and relative peace with Philippine government forces, until a 1996 Final Peace Agreement during the administration of President Fidel V. Ramos - although at least one major encounter - the Zamboanga City crisis of September 9 to 28, 2013 - took place after this agreement.